rohankatakam/csm_cerebrium/README.md

 ## Overview

+Deploying the CSM-1B model with Gemini 2.0 Flash integration to Cerebrium provides a scalable, production-ready API for text-to-speech generation.
+This section explains how to deploy and test the model on Cerebrium.

 This repository extends the CSM-1B model to provide a deployable API on the Cerebrium platform.
 The implementation enables text-to-speech generation through a simple HTTP endpoint.
 The deployed API accepts text input and returns base64-encoded WAV audio data.

 **Key Features of Our Implementation:**